richmondu/toy_application/README.md

 ### Design

-Microservices architecture instead of using serverless services for better control and flexibility (can run anywhere, any cloud, not tied up to AWS).
+This solution uses microservices architecture instead of using serverless architecture for better control and flexibility - can run anywhere, any cloud, not tied up to AWS.

+- It uses the following tech stack:

+    - Flask
+    - gUnicorn
+    - Docker
+    - Docker-compose
+    - Nginx
+    - Jenkins

 ### Testing

-test.py

-- Test the logic

-- uses test_images/input/*
-  Augmentation was done on image.jpg to produced several images (rotated, blurred, flipped, transformed, etc)

-- outputs result to test_images/output/*
-  Same filename as in input

-test_api.py

-- Test the APIs
+##### System testing

 test_curl_upload.bat